Jkm036/Jkm036/README.md

 **I'm Joshua Muthii and I  hope to Program a better future**

  🔭 I’m currently working on ...
-A small compiler for C
+A game engine made entirely in C++

 🌱 I’m currently learning ...
 Low level aspects of computer science that I find interesting

 📫 How to reach me: ... jmuthii@terpmail.umd.edu